KannonZenetism/zenetism-field-physics/the-zenetist-canon/README.md

   Comparing cultural expressions of the same structural pattern across distinct mythic systems

 - **Layer Conflation Detection**
   Identifying where traditions compress multiple strata into one figure, symbol, or event
+  This detection is completed through Structural Mythophysics, which supplies the uncompromised lattice structure by which the conflation can be corrected

 - **Esoteric Structural Synthesis**
   Reconstructing the intended metaphysical law from fragmentary, mythologized, or distorted symbolic material